IgniteUI/igniteui-xplat-docs/doc/en/components/charts/chart-types-bar.md

 ## $PlatformShort$ Bar Chart with Single Series

+Bar Chart belongs to a group of Category Series and it is rendered using a collection of rectangles that extend from the left to right of the chart towards the values of data points.
 In this example, the Bar Chart is comparing percent-based retail shopping data.

 <div class="sample-container loading" style="height: 400px">